• Skip to primary navigation

 SMART IRB Master Reliance Agreement

-• Vanderbilt SMART IRB Letter of Indemnification for LAC+USC
+• Vanderbilt SMART IRB Letter of Indemnification for LA General

 • Vanderbilt SMART IRB Letter of Indemnification for USC

-• John Hopkins SMART IRB Letter of Indemnification for LAC+USC
+• John Hopkins SMART IRB Letter of Indemnification for LA General

 • John Hopkins SMART IRB Letter of Indemnification for USC